DougBurke/sherpa/docs/plots/backends.rst

 - ``get_XXX_plot/hist_prefs`` (where XXX is a plot type) which returns a dictionary of preferences that is used for displaying this plot.
 - `~sherpa.plot.backend.BasicBackend.get_latex_for_string` to format latex in strings.
+- ``colorlist(n)`` generates a list of n distinct color.
+In backends that only have a limited number of colors available, the list might repeat.

 How do I implement a new backend?